|

-Remote Sensing for Environment and Sustainability Lab |
+Remote Sensing for Environment and Sustainability Lab

 Research

-The Remote sensIng for envirOnment and Sustainability (RIOS) laboratory is headed by Dr. G. Moser at the Savona Campus of the University of Genoa and framed within the Methods and Systems for Signal Processing and Recognition operational unit of the Department of Electrical, Electronic, Telecommunications Engineering, and Naval Architecture (DITEN).
+The Remote sensIng for envirOnment and Sustainability (RIOS) laboratory is headed by Prof. G. Moser at the Savona Campus of the University of Genoa and framed within the Methods and Systems for Signal Processing and Recognition operational unit of the Department of Electrical, Electronic, Telecommunications Engineering, and Naval Architecture (DITEN).

 The main methodological research topics are: